Camptosaurus: History of discovery

 While Marsh was describing Camptosaurus species in North America, numerous species from Europe were also referred to the genus in the late 19th and early 20th centuries: C. inkeyi, C. hoggii, C. leedsi, C. prestwichi, and C. valdensis.
 C. inkeyi (Nopcsa, 1900) consists of fragmentary material, a dentary and articular from Upper Cretaceous rocks of the Haţeg Basin in Romania.
 It is almost certainly a rhabdodontid and is no longer considered valid (nomen dubium).
-C. valdensis is a dubious dryosaurid, based on the holotype and only known specimen NHMUK R167, a poorly preserved left femur lacking the distal end.
-It is thus difficult to compare it to other dryosaurids, including the contemporary Valdosaurus canaliculatus.
+C. valdensis consists of the holotype and only known specimen NHMUK R167, a poorly preserved left femur lacking the distal end.
+It was earlier believed to be a dubious dryosaurid, but a more recent analysis contends that the diagnostic features of Dryosauridae do not overlap with its material, instead considering it an iguanodontian.
 C. leedsi is probably a valid dryosaurid that has been moved to the new genus Callovosaurus.
 C. hoggii was originally named Iguanodon hoggii by Richard Owen in 1874 and was moved to Camptosaurus by Norman and Barrett in 2002.
 It has since been transferred to the genus Owenodon.

 The remaining European species Camptosaurus prestwichii was recovered from Chawley Brick Pits, Cumnor Hurst in Oxfordshire in England.
 The fossil was found when a tramway was driven into the side of a hill.
 It was described by Hulke in 1880 as Iguanodon prestwichii, and then placed in its own genus Cumnoria by Seeley in 1888, but was soon sunk into Camptosaurus by Lydekker in 1889.
 However, Naish & Martill (2008), McDonald and colleagues (2010), and McDonald (2011) found that Seeley's original generic distinction was valid.
 Cumnoria has been recovered as a styracosternan, more closely related to advanced iguanodonts than to Camptosaurus dispar, similar to the case of Uteodon.

 In 2022, the first confirmed European remains belonging to aff.
 Camptosaurus .sp were described by Sánchez-Fenollosa et al..
 A single specimen was found in the Fuentecillas member of the Villar del Arzobispo Formation in Spain, consisting of an anterior cervical centrum; an anterior dorsal centrum; a dorsosacral centrum; four sacral centra; a caudosacral centrum; two anterior caudal centra; three medial caudal centra; and a distal fragment from the left humerus.
 The Fuentecillas specimen is seen to be closer to Camptosaurus than to Draconyx from the Jurassic of Portugal, hence its tentative placement within the Camptosaurus genus.